jungjungie/Abacus/README.md

 ## Contributing
 To make contributions or queries, please contact us via github.

+## Future-Developments
+- Ability to add and update grades
+- Ability to update and delete students
+- Student progress page with graph displays
+- Student portal login to view their own grades and upcoming assignments

 ## Contact
 If you have any questions about this repo, open an issue or contact us directly.
 You can find more of our work at: